OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 The basic idea to apply the time varying conversion in a similar way that readings area averaged by determining the overlap in time and properly applying.
 Note that an actual solution would do a slope (rate above) and an intercept (not above).

+Note OED has an hourly and daily table so both will need changes.
+If these work then the raw/meter readings also need to be incorporated into the system.
+See src/server/sql/reading/create_reading_views.sql for the DB functions.
+It may be valuable to see the description in the devDocs for resource generalization that describes how the older functions worked (see section other-database-considerations, note this is only available to OED developers at this time).

+The design of the new conversion storage in the DB needs to be worked out.
+It may be the case that there will be a new conversion table that uses holds the conversions by time with a foreign key into the modified current table that holds the rest of the information on the conversion that does not vary with time.
+If the conversion does not vary then there would only be one entry in the new table for that conversion.
+If it varies then there would be one entry per range (see below).

+How efficient this will be, esp. when the conversion varies with time, needs to be tested.
+If necessary, limitations on the variation can be imposed.

 ## Conversion ideas

 The current ideas in resource generalization are mapped to the new system by setting the start/end timestamp (valid_for in Simon's code) to -inf and inf (or some appropriate value) to indicate they apply to all time.
 These effectively create conversions that do not vary with time.